WhatTheFuzz/CTFs/general/obedient_cat/README.md

 Specifically it tells us focus on the characters that come after the `$`.
 The `$` (before a command) generally means that we are a regular user.
 Observe if you log in as a superuser, or `root` user, that the `$` will instead be replaced with a `#`.
-This comes from a POSIX standard and can we [traced][superuser] to the Bourne shell introduced in Version 7 Unix in 1979.
+This comes from a POSIX standard and can be [traced][superuser] to the Bourne shell introduced in Version 7 Unix in 1979.
 The prompt value (whether `$`, `#`, or something else) can be found in the PS1 environment variable.
 You can view the value of that variable by pasting the